compucorp/civibooking/README.md

 ###Support
 If you have issues with the CiviBooking extension please comment on the github issues list Here.
-Please provide your exntension and environment detail in the ticket to help accelarate the investigations.
+Please provide your extension and environment detail in the ticket to help accelarate the investigations.

 CiviCRM Extension Page: https://civicrm.org/extensions/civibooking